 If you are experiencing a situation where your dog is biting you, it can be a confusing and frustrating experience.
 It is important to understand that there may be several reasons why your dog is biting.
 Addressing the underlying cause is key to finding a solution.
-In this article, we will explore some common reasons why my dog bite me and discuss strategies for addressing and preventing this behavior.
+In this article, we will explore some common reasons why my dog bites me and discuss strategies for addressing and preventing this behaviour.

 Fear or anxiety | Why does my dog bite me?

 Dogs may bite out of fear or anxiety as a defensive mechanism to protect themselves from perceived threats.
-This can be triggered by a variety of stimuli, such as unfamiliar people, loud noises, or sudden movements.
+This can be triggered by a variety of stimuli, such as unfamiliar people, loud noises, dog aggressive behavior, or sudden movements.
 Some dogs may also bite out of anxiety due to past trauma or abuse.
 It’s crucial to identify the cause of a dog’s fear and address it in a positive, non-violent manner to prevent future biting incidents.

 Pain or discomfort